cmb69/foldergallery_xh/README.md

 ## Requirements

 Foldergallery_XH is a plugin for [CMSimple_XH](https://www.cmsimple-xh.org/).
-It requires CMSimple_XH ≥ 1.7.0, and PHP ≥ 7.1.0 with the GD and JSON extensions.
+It requires CMSimple_XH ≥ 1.7.0, and PHP ≥ 7.1.0 with the `gd` and `json` extensions.
+The PHP `exif` extension is recommended.

 ## Download